ericdmoore/feedBarber/README.md

 - Ever wished you could remove ads from a feed.
 The Feed Doctor can cure that too.
 - And many other ailments...

+## What does this NOT DO
+- Unless you enjoy reading XML, this is not the best way to collect/aggregate/read an cured/enhanced feed.
+This IS a way to make the content that shows up in your existing feed reader - BETTER

 ## Usage

 So you found an anemic feed... geez there's a plague of them out there.
 Your next steps are to: